River Jones Music: History

 In 2011, RJM signed its first international artist; Christine Owman from Sweden who released a duet with Mark Lanegan as a single to her debut album.
 River Jones started focusing his attention on getting Arizona bands known regionally.
 Jones worked closely with Steff and The Articles and You Me and Apollo as they released new albums on the label.

 Michelle Blades released her third album, Mariana, recorded by River Jones.
 The label helped local songwriter Dylan Pratt get Arizona shows while Dylan Pratt released his debut album Lifters & Leaners on RJM.

 In 2012, River Jones started a weekly radio show National Local.
 The radio show aired every week on KUKQ and featured up and coming music from the burgeoning Western United States music scene with music from Courtney Barnett, Sharon Van Etten, Elle King, Angel Olsen, Lady Lamb The Beekeeper, and many more.

 In 2013, the label started an expansion of the entire west coast while connecting bands and signing more active and touring bands to the roster.

 River Jones produced a solo album with Stuart Sullivan that premiered at SXSW 2017.
 He also collaborated with actress Lorelei Linklater.

 The label released music from Little Tornados with Caroline Says (Caroline Sallee) on vocals.
 The backing musicians were in notable acts such as Laetitia Sadier, Stereolab, and Tortoise.
 The single "I Disappear" was well received and compared to Broadcast and Deerhunter.

 BMG began administering River's solo music in 2018.

+RJM signed The Elidas and is in production for an album in 2024.